Redbirds–Sounds rivalry: Redbirds vs. Sounds

-In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization, and both teams were realigned into its Western Division.
+In 2022, the Triple-A East became known as the International League (IL), the name historically used by the regional circuit prior to the 2021 reorganization, and both teams were realigned into its Western Division.
 First Horizon Park's single-game attendance record of 12,409 people was set during a game between the Sounds and Redbirds on July 16, 2022.
 Nashville won the 2022 series, 12–9, and the 2023 series, 13–5.
-The teams tied the 2024 series, 11–11.
-On April 19, 2024, the Sounds matched a 2016 record for their most lopsided win when they defeated the Redbirds 15–2 in a six-inning rain-shortend game at AutoZone Park.
-Nashville plated four runs each in the third and fourth innings and scored seven in the sixth.
-Chris Roller and Yonny Hernández drove in three runs apiece.
-The Sounds won the 2025 series, 12–6.
-The clubs are scheduled to meet 18 times in 2026, with 12 games in Memphis and 6 games in Nashville.
+The teams tied the 2024 series, 11–11, but Nashville won the 2025 series, 12–6.
+On July 6, 2025, the Sounds' lead in the all-time series reached a 40-game high, a feat which they matched with a win on June 17, 2026.
+The most lopsided Sounds win occurred on June 20 of that season, when they defeated the Redbirds, 17–3, at AutoZone Park.
+The offense was led by Akil Baddoo, who hit a grand slam in the fourth inning and collected seven RBI overall.
+Nashville's Tyler Black fished a double shy of hitting for the cycle.
+Memphis won the 2026 IL first-half title with a 10–8 victory at home over Nashville on June 21—the last day of the half.
+For the first time since 2017, Memphis won the 2026 rivalry, 11–7.
+The clubs are scheduled to meet 18 times in 2027, with 12 games in Nashville and 6 games in Memphis.

 Records

 Team records

 Over 23 years of membership in the Pacific Coast League, the Redbirds won more games than the Sounds in both the regular-season and postseason and captured more titles.
-Nashville, however, has a better regular-season record after five years in the International League in addition to having won more titles.
-Through all 28 seasons of the rivalry, Nashville leads Memphis in regular-season wins, while Memphis leads in postseason wins and titles.
+Nashville, however, has a better regular-season record after six years in the International League.
+Through all 29 seasons of the rivalry, Nashville leads Memphis in regular-season wins, while Memphis leads in postseason wins and titles.